fchagua/finHelp/README.md

 .Skip(2) = skip first 2 elements and take remaining elements .Take(2) = take first 2 elements
 .Skip(2).Take(2) = develops pagination

+JWT for Users
+Each user will log in with email and password Application will issue the user a jwt string which it will need to validate JWT contains header, payload, and secret that is all encrypted Packages to install: MS.Extensions.Identity.Core, MS.AspNETCore.Identity.EntityFrameworkCore, and MS.AspNetCore.Authentication.JwtBearer

+Identity will provide IdentityUser class with Password, Email, Bio.
+You can extend the class later on if needed.